 Welcome to the crazy ride of entrepreneurship!

 Have an idea?
 Do you crave to build something?
-Join us, each Wednesday this summer, for a semester of Virtual Startup Summer School.
+Join us, each Thursday this summer, for a semester of Startup Summer School.
 Learn from the best in the industry about what it looks like to start your own company and how to do it well.

 9 classes taught by the best in the industry.
-RSVP for all 9 classes here.
+Registration is open now!

 INTRO TO ENTREPRENEURSHIP

-What will take your startup to the next level in terms of acquisition and revenue lie in this very important practice.
+What will take your startup to the next level in terms of acquisition and revenue?
 What your end users want and need are sometimes two very different things.
 Learn how to focus on what provides immediate value for “Earlyvangelists” of your product or service, and how to make this an ongoing part of your business model.